 - Divide the batter into 4 portions.
 Add gel food coloring and stir until you have 4 vibrant autumn colors.
 I used Americolor gels in the following combinations: Ivory + Egg Yellow to make yellow, Ivory + Pumpkin to make orange, Ivory + Super Red to make red, and Chocolate Brown + Super Red to make burgundy.
 Place the colors in piping bags fitted with a small round tip – I used a #2 piping tip.

 - Trace the pattern with your batter.
 If you want to draw outlines with one color and fill in with another, draw the outlines first and freeze for 15-20 minutes, then add the filler color on top.
 Once your pattern is complete, freeze the pan for at least 20 minutes to set the batter.
 (Longer is okay).
+Then remove the outline paper by sliding it out from under the parchment paper.
 While the pan is in the freezer, make the pumpkin cake batter.